Story “A LITTLE FLEETING STAR”, by Milcíades Joel Zaragoza Burgos.

 No one had to wake me up from bed in that early morning of autumn.
 It was the opening day of my new school!
 Anxiously, I jumped out of bed and wore the brand-new uniform, placing the school insignia on it.
 I walked through the kitchen, where Narciza was frying “rain cakes” (a kind of doughnut, scone), I picked up a few of them and rushed off to meet Lucas and Manuel, who were already waiting for me at the gate of my house.

 The morning was radiant….
 The soft April sun dissipated a few clouds in the sky and dozens of children walked the streets glinting in their starched uniforms towards school.
 There was a mood of euphoria, joy and expectation in the air.
 Seven blocks away from my residence, very close to the school grounds, we turned right and that’s when I saw a scene that struck me.
-From inside a long dark blue car, a man took a little girl in his arms and helped her straighten up on a crutch that looked as if it was made of steel and aluminum.
+From inside a long dark blue car, a man took a little girl in his arms and helped her straighten herself up as she handled a crutch that looked like it was made of steel and aluminum.

 I was very astounded and awed while watched her, such was her unusual beauty.
-And probably I looked so foolish that she couldn’t help noticing me, ending up giving me the most beautiful and shining smile I had ever seen.
+And probably I looked so foolish that she couldn’t help noticing me and ended up giving me the most beautiful and shining smile I had ever seen.

 Manuel gave me a shake. – “What happened, Milcíades?
 Did you see a ghost?” he asked.